aelzeiny/data-engineering-notes/data warehousing.md

 * **Non-Additive**: SIt stores some basic unit of measurement of a business process. (cut-to-close timestamps)

 ### Types of Dimensions:
+**Conformed Dimensions** - Shared across many fact tables

+**Slowly changing dimensions** - A dimension that slowly changes over time
+    * SCD 0 - Ignore
+    * SCD 1 - Update/UPSERT (i.e: Name or surgery date)
+    * SCD 2 - Insert a new record into a dimension table (i.e: OR room, case status)
+    * SCD 3 - Add new column.
+For before + after changes in a single record.

-* Too many.
+Too many.
 Not particuluarly useful knowledge to me, but very interesting.

 ## Common Schemas
 Star Schema, Snowflake Schema, and Galaxy Schema are not different.
 In reality, your warehouse is probably a galaxy schema that, depending on the question you get, you may draw out a diagram that looks like a snowflake/galaxy schema.